Toloka/docs/en/guide/faq/faq.md

 {% endcut %}

-{% cut "Why has the speed of pool completion dropped?" %}

-Possible reasons:

-- You've stopped the [main pool](../../glossary.md#training-pool).
-This could limit the number of Tolokers with access to the pool.
-Start the training pool again.
-There will be more Tolokers who can access the tasks.

-- The filters you set are too strict.
-For example, a strong restriction on a certain skill that most users don't have.

-- Too many users are banned.
-Ease the quality control rules.

-{% endcut %}

 {% cut "How can I speed up the pool completion?" %}

 - To motivate Tolokers, assign a [public skill](../concepts/nav-create.md#public) and use [dynamic pricing](../concepts/dynamic-pricing.md).